• Skip to primary navigation

 Instructions

 1. In a small bowl, whisk together aioli ingredients.
-Place in the refrigerator.
+Cover; refrigerate until ready to use.

-2. Preheat oven to 400 degrees.
-Coat a baking sheet fitted with a wire rack with cooking spray.
-Set aside.
+4. Preheat oven to 400 degrees.
+Coat a baking sheet fitted with a wire rack with cooking spray; set aside.

 3. Place all falafel ingredients in the bowl of a food processor.
-Process until smooth paste forms.
-Place in the refrigerator for at least 1 hour.
+Process until a slightly chunky, consistent mixture forms.
+Place in the refrigerator at least 1 hour.

 Notes